ryandeussing/jimhopper/_child-abuse/resources-for-family-and-friends.md

 > The more he affects you, the more helpful to focus on yourself.

-Especially if you are trying to help someone find professional help, or to “convince” them that they need therapy, I have a recommendation.
+Especially if you are trying to help someone find professional help, or to 'convince' them that they need therapy, I have a recommendation.
 Before suggesting anything to the other person, consider meeting *yourself* with a therapist who is very experienced at helping people like the person you’re concerned about.
 Even just one or two sessions can be extremely helpful.
 Why?

 Talking in person to a qualified professional can help you sort through your feelings, fears, frustrations, and strong impulses to take action (in what, for some of you, may feel like an increasingly unbearable situation).